Chapter 3: The Doctoral Degree

 D.5 Courses Applied Toward Two Degrees

-No graduate student may use credit from the same course to meet the requirements for both an undergraduate degree and a graduate degree.
-A graduate student may earn a master's degree or a doctoral degree at Kansas State University after receiving the same degree, in the same or another field, at another institution.
+With the exception of accelerated programs (See Chapter 2, Section K), no graduate student may use credit from the same course to meet the requirements for both an undergraduate degree and a graduate degree.
+A graduate student may earn a master's degree or a doctorate at Kansas State University after receiving the same degree, in the same or another field, at another institution.
 The degree sought at Kansas State University is subject to the same provisions for transfer of credit as a first degree.

 a.
 For students concurrently enrolled in the DVM program and a Doctoral program, a maximum of 30 graduate credit hours from the College of Veterinary Medicine DVM curriculum may be applied to their Doctoral program of study.